Musée de la Défense aérienne

-The Musée de la Défense aérienne is an aviation museum in La Baie, Quebec.
+The Musée de la Défense aérienne is a Canadian museum dedicated to the history of military aviation and the Royal Canadian Air Force located in CFB Bagotville.

 The museum holds a collection of nine military aircraft.
+Its collections include planes such as a Canadair CF-5, a Avro Canada CF-100 Canuck, a CT-133 Silver Star, a CF-101 Voodoo, a F-86 Sabre, a MiG 23, a CF-18 Hornet and helicopters such as a Vertol H-21 and a UH-1 Iroquois.

 It is one of four aviation museums in Quebec, along with Vintage Wings of Canada in Gatineau, the Montreal Aviation Museum in Sainte-Anne-de-Bellevue, and the Quebec Aerospace Museum in Saint-Hubert.

 History

 The Musée de la Défense aérienne was founded in 1997.
 It is located on the grounds of CFB Bagotville.
 Visitors can tour RCAF 3 Wing as part of their visit.
-Along with the permanent collection of planes (which is located outside), the museum also has a rotating exhibit in its building.
+Along with the permanent collection of planes (which is located outside), the museum also has a main and a rotating exhibit in its building.
+Visitors can also try their hand at flying with two flight simulators.